RolandLeFranc/PlayReady/Docs/Overview/playreadycontentencryptionoverview.md

 ## Protected audio and video content

-It is up to the content provider to ensure that their audio and video content has been protected using third party packagers and encoders, and that the encrypted content has been packaged using PlayReady Objects as described in the [Microsoft PlayReady Format Specification](microsoftplayreadyformatspecification.md).
+It is up to the content provider to ensure that their audio and video content has been protected using third party packagers and encoders, and that the encrypted content has been packaged using the appropriate PlayReady Objects.
 Although the most common type of content encoding conforms to the MPEG-4 AVC (H.264) or High Efficiency Video Coding (HEVC) H.265 standards, packaging and encoding of audio and video content to be protected by PlayReady is not limited to these standards.